 A Critical Partnership: Your Employees and Your Business Strategy

-So why do so many companies try to execute strategies with people rowing in different directions?
-To realize your vision takes more than great strategy and implementation.
-You also need to make the strategy an integral part of the very fiber of your organization.
+So why do so many companies try to execute strategies with their people rowing in different directions?
+To realize your vision takes more than a great idea and hard work.
+You also need to make sure that hard work is properly directed, that your strategy is an integral part of the very fiber of your organization.
 You need to create “strategic alignment.”

 Strategy drives decisions.
 Decisions drive actions.
 Actions drive results.
 To get the results you want, get the people who set the strategy and those who make the decisions on the same page with the people who take the actions.
 Alignment enables your management team to push the organization in the direction you intend.